rust-lang/cargo/src/doc/src/reference/cargo-targets.md

-doc = true             # Is documented by default. proc-macro = false     # Set to `true` for a proc-macro library. harness = true         # Use libtest harness. edition = "2015"       # The edition of the target. crate-type = ["lib"]   # The crate types to generate. required-features = [] # Features required to build this target (N/A for lib).
+doc = true             # Is documented by default. proc-macro = false     # Set to `true` for a proc-macro library. harness = true         # Use libtest harness. crate-type = ["lib"]   # The crate types to generate. required-features = [] # Features required to build this target (N/A for lib).
 ```